 Sasan gir Overview

 Sasan-Gir or the Gir Forest National Park is located in the Indian state of Gujarat.
 Spread across an area of 1412 square km, this sanctuary was established in 1965 to protect the dwindling population of lions.
 Today, it is the only place where Asiatic Lions can be found, and that makes it one of Asia's most important protected areas.
 The Gir National Park experiences a tropical monsoon climate with extreme hot and humid conditions during the summer months of May to August.
 The sanctuary remains closed to visitors during the summer months.
 Apart from being the only home of the reclusive Asiatic Lions, it also has various other species of flora and fauna, which give it a rich bio-diversity.
 It is estimated that this reserve in Gujarat has more than 38 species of mammals, approximately 300 species of birds and 2000 insect species.
 Of the mammals, the Asiatic Lion was counted at 411 a few years back.
 Various efforts have been undertaken by the government and nature enthusiasts to preserve the rare species of lion.
 One of these efforts has been setting up of the Lion breeding programme.
 Under this program, breeding centres for the Asiatic lion have been set up in various parts of the state to increase their population.

-Things to do in Sasan-Gir
+Things To Do in Sasan-Gir

 To reach Sasan-Gir, board a train to the nearest station is Junagadh, at a distance of 23 kms from Sasan-Gir.
 The best time to visit the destination is between December and March.

-There are many hotel options in Sasan-Gir for tourists.
+Accommodation options in Sasan-Gir There are many hotel options in Sasan-Gir for tourists.
 Travellers can choose from lodges, camps and resorts within the sanctuary to budget hotels located close to the wildlife sanctuary.